LBolzani/synthetic-health-data-generator/bhxiv/paper.md

 Having in mind the provision of synthetic datasets reusable for the community and by machines, i.e. FAIR data, we modelled a minimal metadata model.

 #### Bioschemas
-Bioschemas profiles are suggested implementations of Schema.org types and define a community-standardized subset of properties and constraints relevant to the life sciences.
+Bioschemas profiles are community-standardized recommendations on the application of Schema.org types and define a subset of properties and constraints relevant to the life sciences.
 To further improve FAIRness of the synthetic datasets, we mapped properties in our metadata model to the Bioschemas Dataset profile.

 ### Repository for deposition